clabe45/shulkr/README.md

 By default, each commit is tagged with the name of its Minecraft version.
 This can be disabled with `--no-tags`.

+## Experimental Options

+### `--undo-renamed-vars` / `-u`

+When this option is enabled, local variables that were renamed in new versions will be reverted to their original names.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to